We offer comprehensive eye exams for adults and children, contact lens fitting, urgent eye care, ocular disease managment and optical services.

 1) Young Children:

 Early detection of vision problems is important for successful treatment.
-Infants, toddlers and preschoolers should have their eyes checked by their pediatrician at 6 months.
-Children should also have a full examination at age 3, followed by routine exams every other year.
+Infants and toddlers have their eyes checked by their pediatrician at 6 months and annually at their pediatric checkups.
+Children should also have a full examination once they know their letters, numbers and shapes.
+This is typically age 4 before they start preschool.
 This is different for children with certain risk factors, so talk with your pediatrician about when an eye exam is appropriate for your child.